cbrownstein-lambda/lambda-docs-mkdocs/docs/education/large-language-models/k8s-ollama-llama-3-2.md

 ## Serve and interact with the Llama 3.2 3B model

-1. Serve the Llama 3.2 3B model using ollama by running:
+1. Serve the Llama 3.2 3B model using Ollama by running:

     ```bash
     ollama run llama3.2